 Important: These instructions apply only to J-1 students sponsored by Tufts.
 Students who are sponsored by other organizations must obtain student employment authorization from their J-1 sponsors.

-If you have a student employment such as an assistantship, fellowship, or on-campus job, you must first report your J-1 On-Campus Employment using this link to your International Center Portal record: Report your J-1 On-Campus Employment
+If you have a student employment such as an assistantship, fellowship, or on-campus job, you must first report your J-1 On-Campus Employment using this link to your International Center Portal and accessing the Report On-Campus Employment request in the Request Center.

 Once your on-campus employment is reported through the Portal, a J-1 advisor will review your request.
 After the advisor approves the request, the advisor will update your J-1 SEVIS record and provide a written letter authorizing you to accept student employment.